aliartiza75/flask-frontend-application/README.md

 # HT Frontend Repository

 This repository contains frontend logic and kubernetes manifests.
+I have used `minikube`.

 # Guidelines for containerizing frontend
 * Building image